Dice Roller

 When should I use the Dice Roller?

 Use it when your task matches one of these common needs: Roll 1d6, 2d6, d20, percentile-style dice, or custom sided dice.
 Add a positive or negative modifier for tabletop game checks.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the Dice Roller doing with my inputs?